What Is the Bro Split?

 Each muscle group receives high volume but only once per week.

 The name comes from its popularity among recreational lifters ("bros") and its association with bodybuilding culture.
-While often mocked by strength training purists, it became popular because it does produce results—just perhaps not optimal results for everyone.
+While often mocked by strength training purists, it became popular because it does produce results—just perhaps not the most efficient results for everyone.

 The Science: Is Once Per Week Enough?

 This is where the bro split gets controversial.
-Research on training frequency has evolved, and the current consensus leans toward higher frequency being slightly better for hypertrophy.
+Research on training frequency has evolved, and the current evidence generally leans toward higher frequency being slightly better for hypertrophy when weekly volume is matched.

 - Schoenfeld 2016 meta-analysis: Training muscles 2x/week produced significantly more hypertrophy than 1x/week

-- MPS duration: Muscle protein synthesis remains elevated for ~48-72 hours post-training, then returns to baseline
+- MPS duration: Muscle protein synthesis remains elevated for roughly 48–72 hours post-training, then returns to baseline

 - Volume equated: When total weekly volume is the same, higher frequency shows a slight advantage